Krimml Waterfalls: How to Best Experience Europe´s Highest Waterfall

 The waterfall trail is well-signposted.

 You are likely to pass the Krimml Worlds of Water on your way to the falls.
-This is a new attraction, aimed at families, where kids learn about water through fun experiences.
+This is an attraction, aimed at families, where kids learn about water through fun experiences.
 However, this is not where to get tickets if you only want to see the waterfalls.
 We made the mistake to join the people lining up here for tickets until a member of staff helped us right by shouting down the line (which made us think a lot of people make this mistake).
+You can only buy a ticket for the waterfalls here if it´s in combination with a ticket to the Krimml Worlds of Water.

 Bottom Falls